Understanding Tablet Coating ProcessPrint

 - Acetic acid changes film properties

-- CAP films are fragile and usually used with other hydrophobic film
+CAP films are fragile and usually used in conjunction with other hydrophobic films

-There are 2 forms of commercially available enteric acrylic resins - Eudragit(r)L & Eudragit(r)S which produce films that are resistant to gastric liquid.
-Both of them are soluble in intestinal fluid at pH 6 and 7.
+There are 2 forms of commercially available enteric acrylic polymer resins - Eudragit(r)L & Eudragit(r)S which produce films that are resistant to gastric liquids.
+Both of the resins are soluble in intestinal fluid at pH 6 and 7.
 The L is available in organic, solid or aqueous distribution.
-The S on the other hand is only available as an organic and solid solution.
+The S is only available as an organic and solid solution.

-Commonly used - HPMCP 50, 55 & 55-s - the 55 is also recommended for enteric preparation whereas the 50 and the 55-s are for distinct cases.
+Commonly used forms of this polymer are - HPMCP 50, 55 & 55-s - the 55 is also recommended for enteric preparation whereas the 50 and the 55-s are for special applications.
 The polymers dissolve at a pH of 5-5.5.

-The PAP is the same as that of the HP-55 in terms of stability and pH dependent solubility.
+This polymer is similar to the hydroxyl propyl methyl cellulose phthalate HP-55 in terms of stability and pH dependent solubility.

-- Compressed coating – the coating requires a specialized tablet press machine.
-This type of coating is not popular but has some advantages including coating the tablet to mask the taste and protect the core from organic solvent or water.
+The coating requires a specialized tablet press machine.
+This type of coating is not popular but has some advantages including the ability to coat the tablet to mask the taste and protect the core from organic solvent or water.
 Other advantages include delaying the enteric properties and preventing the separation of the incompatible ingredients.

-- Electrostatic coating – this is a method whereby coats are applied to the conductive substrates.
-A strong electrostatic charge is then applied to the substrate.
-The materials in the coating process contain conductive ionic species that are of opposite charge and then sprayed on the charged substrate.
-The comprehensive and constant coating of all the corners as well as the adaptability of the electrostatic coating to the nonconductive substrate is limited.
+This is a method whereby coats are applied to the electrically conductive substrates.
+A strong electrostatic charge is applied to the substrate.
+The materials in the coating process contain ionic species that are of opposite charge which are then sprayed onto the charged substrate.
+The method is limited to substances and spraying solutions that can be electrically charged – adaptability of the electrostatic coating method to nonconductive tablet substrates is limited.

-- Dip coating – this method involves the tablet’s core being dipped into the coating liquid.
+In this method the tablet’s core is simply dipped into the coating liquid.
 Once dipped in the solution, the tablets are then placed in a traditional coating pan to dry.
 The steps are repeated until the desired coating is achieved.
-Disadvantages for this process include the lack of versatility, speed as well as reliability that the spray technique is known for.
+Disadvantages for this process include the lack of versatility, low speed as well as low reliability compared with the spraying methods.
 Although specialized equipment has been developed for dip coating, no commercial application for it has been attained.

-- Vacuum film coating – This procedure uses a specially designed baffled pan, whereby the pan is hot water jacketed and then sealed to achieve the vacuum state.
-The tablets are then placed in the sealed pan and the air is displaced by nitrogen before the vacuum level needed is achieved.
-Once the vacuum level is achieved, the coating solution is then applied to the tablets via airless spray system.
-The evaporation of the water is caused by the heated pan whereas the vapors are removed via the vacuum system.
-As there are no high velocity heated air, the energy needed is low but the coating efficiency is higher.
-The organic solvent is effective and ideal for the coating system as there are minimal safety and environmental concerns.
+This procedure uses a specially designed baffled pan/drum, whereby the pan is heated by a hot water jacket, and sealed so that it can be evacuated.
+Tablets are then placed in the pan and the air in the pan/drum is displaced by nitrogen before it is evacuated to a desired level of vacuum.
+Once the target vacuum level is achieved, the coating solution is applied to the tablets via an airless spray system.
+Evaporation of the water from the sprayed film is driven by the heated pan whereas organic vapors are removed via the vacuum system.
+As there is no high velocity heated air for drying the product, the energy required by vacuum film coating is low and the coating efficiency is higher.
+Organic rather than aqueous solvents are effective and ideal for the vacuum film coating system as there are minimal safety and environmental concerns.

 - Regular coating pan – Pelegrin, Immersion sword and Immersion tube